Sin-a-H/DNS-changer/README.md

    This will:
    - Install the main `setdns` script
    - Set up the configuration file
-   - Install and configure bash completion
+   - Install and configure Zsh completion

-3. Restart your terminal or run `source ~/.bash_profile` to enable completion.
+3. Restart your terminal or run `source ~/.zshrc` to enable completion.

 ## Usage